 “It’s been said that a pretty face is a passport.
 But it’s not, it’s a visa, and it runs out fast.”

-How Long Can US Citizens Stay in a Foreign Country?
+How Long Can US Citizens Stay Legally Abroad?

 Most countries will allow you to stay on a tourist visa for the maximum legally permitted time.
 A tourist visa comes in a stamp in your passport that you get on entry in most countries.
-However, you must apply in advance for a tourist visa to visit some countries.
+However, you must apply for a tourist visa to visit some countries in advance.
 Other countries require you to pay a fee for the visa on entry.
 (I have written a detailed post about this topic)

 Occasionally immigration officials will change the maximum stay permitted on arrival.
 (95% of the time, they will not change this maximum period).

 If the official changes the number of days, they will indicate the revised number of days in your passport or entry form.
-(Note in some countries, like Mexico, you have to keep a receipt of the entry form to exit the country.
+(Note that in some countries, like Mexico, you must keep a receipt of the entry form to exit the country.
 This receipt will indicate the maximum stay limit).

 Canadians can also lose certain services like Medicare if they stay abroad for more than 180 days.

-How Long Can US Citizens Stay in a Foreign Country?
-Staying Longer than Legally Permitted
+How Can You Stay Abroad Longer than Legally Permitted?

-While it is rare for most people to care about how long can US citizens stay in a foreign country, many Fifty-Plus Nomads will at some point think about a long-term visit or even living abroad.
-The requirements for legal residency are challenging for most US and Canadian citizens to meet in most countries.
-Some such as Mexico and Costa Rica are more lenient, and many Americans obtain residency in these countries.
+While it is rare for most travelers to care about how long US citizens can stay in a foreign country, many Fifty-Plus Nomads will sometimes think about a long-term visit or even living abroad.
+The requirements for legal residency outside the US are challenging for most US and Canadian citizens to meet in most countries.
+Some, such as Mexico and Costa Rica, are more lenient, and many Americans obtain residency in these countries.

-The easiest way to become a resident or even a citizen of another country is through marriage.
-Often you can obtain citizenship or residency right after marriage to a citizen of most third world countries (sometimes it may take six months to a year).
-However, getting residency or citizenship through marriage in most developed countries (US, Canada, Europe, Australia, etc.) is not that easy.
+Marriage is the easiest way to become a resident or citizen of another country.
+Often you can obtain citizenship or residency right after marriage to a citizen of most third-world countries (sometimes it may take six months to a year).
+However, getting residency or citizenship through marriage in most developed countries (US, Canada, Europe, Australia, etc.) is not easy.

-Some people also get citizenship in European countries through their ancestry.
+Some people also get citizenship in European countries through ancestry.
 Some countries like Britain, France, and Germany, grant citizenship to people with parents from their country.
-A few countries grant citizenship based on having grandparents or even further generations back ancestors from their country.
+A few countries grant citizenship based on having grandparents or generations back ancestors from their country.
 Many Americans have Irish and Italian citizenship through these provisions.
-It is not an easy process to get citizenship this way; however, it is worth exploring.
+It is not easy to get citizenship this way; however, it is worth exploring.

 If you are only thinking about staying in another country for a few months, you may want to consider being a perpetual tourist instead.
 A perpetual tourist stays in the country close to the maximum permitted and returns after staying in another country.
-(I would recommend that you leave the country at least one week before your tourist visa expires to avoid potential problems).
+(I recommend leaving the country at least one week before your tourist visa expires to avoid potential problems).

-Many Americans live in Mexico and Costa Rica, for example, as perpetual tourists.
-They stay in Mexico or Costa Rica for six or three months, respectively, and then leave for three days.
+For example, until recently, many Americans lived in Mexico and Costa Rica as perpetual tourists.
+They’d stay in Mexico or Costa Rica for six or three months, respectively, and then leave for three days.
 Then they reenter Mexico or Costa Rica for another six or three months.
-As a whole, both countries are trying to make it more difficult for perpetual tourists to live in their country.
+Both countries are trying to make it more difficult for perpetual tourists to live in their countries.
 You should apply for temporary or permanent residency in Mexico and Costa Rica whenever possible.

 Developed countries (and all member states in the Schengen, European Union community) will only allow you to reenter the country after leaving the country for THREE or six months (in the case of the US and Canada).

-US and Canadian citizens are only allowed to be tourists in the ENTIRE Schengen community for three months.
-We must leave for three months before we can reenter the Schengen community as a tourist.
+US and Canadian citizens can only be tourists in the ENTIRE Schengen community for three months.
+We must leave for three months before reentering the Schengen community as tourists.
 (In other words, we cannot stay for three months in Italy and three months in France because both countries are part of the Schengen community).

-As a perpetual tourist, I spent between two and four months a year in Canada (usually leaving and entering several times a year) for eight years.
-Usually, I was able to come and go relatively easily.
+As a perpetual tourist, I spent two to four months in Canada (usually leaving and entering several times a year) for eight years.
+Usually, I was able to come and go relatively quickly.

 However, one time the immigration officials asked me dozens of highly intrusive questions to ensure that I wasn’t spending more than six months a year in Canada.
 In my experience, the best thing to do is keep a list of when you entered and left the country and show it to officials if needed.
 (If you are a long-term, perpetual tourist, you should anticipate such interrogations in any country.
-You also should always be prepared to show immigration officials evidence of when you are leaving the country like a bus or plane ticket).
+It would help if you also were prepared to show immigration officials evidence of when you leave the country, like a bus or plane ticket).

-How Long Can US Citizens Stay in a Foreign Country on a Multi-Entry Visas?
+How Long Can US Citizens Stay in a Foreign Country on Multi-Entry Visas?

 Several countries (like India) will issue you a valid visa for more than one year from the issue date.
 These visas will allow you to visit the country multiple times without getting a new visa.
-The visa will indicate the number of days that you are permitted to stay in the country at one time.
+The visa will indicate the days you are permitted to stay in the country.
 If you overstay the days shown on the visa, you may invalidate the visa.

 One potential problem with some visas is that some are only valid for a limited period from the date of issuance, which can be a problem if you are planning a long trip, particularly if you have to apply by mail.
 For example, Vietnam used to issue visas in the applicant’s home country that were only valid for three months from the date of issuance, which caused problems for people who planned to travel outside of their home country for more than three months before their trip to Vietnam.